 Renewal applications are assessed to determine that the following requirements are met:

-You continue to hold personal professional liability insurance in the amount of $5 million on any patient and $5 million minimum for the policy year which extends to all areas of your practice in Alberta.
+You must hold personal professional liability insurance in the amount of $5 million on any patient and $5 million minimum for the policy year that extends to all areas of your practice in Alberta.